 Stephanie Russo Baca joined the staff of the Utton Center in fall 2018.
 Since her graduation from UNM School of Law in 2017, Stephanie has been associated with the Barncastle Law Firm in Las Cruces, New Mexico.
 She worked previously with the Utton Center as a student research assistant during law school for her 2L and 3L years and as a paralegal following graduation.
 She holds both the Indian Law and Natural Resources and Environmental Law Certificates, served on the Tribal Law Journal as a staff member and editor, and received the Dean's Award upon graduation.
 Stephanie also participated in the Madrid Summer Law Institute in 2015.

-As staff attorney, Stephanie will assist with the activities of the Joe M. Stell Ombudsman Program, the statewide program that provides impartial adjudication information and procedural guidance to unrepresented water right claimants in the state of New Mexico.
-Stephanie will also be contributing significantly to the Utton Center's overall mission of providing objective research-based public service to New Mexico's communities on issues related to energy, climate change, ecological conservation, food systems, and international natural resource management.
+As staff attorney, Stephanie directs activities of the Joe M. Stell Ombudsman Program, the statewide program that provides impartial adjudication information and procedural guidance to unrepresented water right claimants in the state of New Mexico.
+Stephanie contributes significantly to the Utton Center's overall mission of providing objective research-based public service to New Mexico's communities on issues related to energy, climate change, ecological conservation, food systems, and international natural resource management.

 Lauren Rust, Program Coordinator

-Lauren has a dual undergraduate degree at the University of New Mexico with a B.S. in Geography and a B.A. in International Studies & Spanish.
+Lauren has a dual undergraduate degree at the University of New Mexico with a Bachelor's of Science in Geography and a Bachelor's of Arts in International Studies & Spanish.
 She is currently completing a Masters program in Public Administration at UNM.
 Her education aligns with the transboundary work of the Utton Center, and her proficiency in Spanish provides the ombudsman support to Spanish speakers.
 In addition, her experience with GIS and an externship with the U.S. Fish & Wildlife Service has prepared her to contribute to conservation and environmental monitoring projects.
-As Administrative Assistant, Lauren organizes and plans events, lectures and conferences; manages and coordinates all Utton Center programs and projects; oversees daily operations at the Utton Center; administers the Utton website and Utton social media platforms, assists with translations and OSE filings for the Utton Center's ombudsman work, among other administrative duties and tasks for the center.
+As Program Coordinator, Lauren organizes and plans events, lectures and conferences; manages and coordinates all Utton Center programs and projects; oversees daily operations at the Utton Center; administers the Utton website and Utton social media platforms; assists with translations and OSE filings for the Utton Center's ombudsman work, among other administrative duties and tasks for the center.